Romain1311/livelesson-git/README.md

 	-git fetch --prune to prune branches inexisting on the remote
 - git push -f <where> <what> to force the push
 	-git push --force-with-lease <where> <what> to push more carefully and not erase

+## Collaborators
+- Second one to push need to sync their local with the remote repo